 Wood chips made with a chipper/shredder usually contain a good mix of particle sizes, while commercially available chips tend to be more uniform and will require the addition of finer materials.
 One good source of sawdust is hardwood pellet fuel, especially since the high heat used in their manufacturing renders the pellets more or less sterile.
 A brief soak in warm water is all that is needed to restore the pellets into sawdust form.

-Sawdust has a finer particle size and greater surface area than wood chips, so it is somewhat more vulnerable to attack by woodloving contaminants.
-Therefore, when using sawdust in non-sterile (secondary) spawn, it is best to choose harder woods like oak rather than alder to offset this susceptibility.
+Sawdust has a finer particle size and greater surface area than wood chips, so it is somewhat more vulnerable to attack by wood-loving contaminants.

 Properly moistened sawdust will hold its shape when formed into a ball.